 To begin with, let us understand what ISB looks for in a candidate.
 A one-year program, competitive applicant pool, high academic rigor, and placements starting just over six months into the program –are just some of the factors influencing the selection criteria of the Indian School of Business.
 As a result, some of the aspects of your profile that you must be able to present through your essays are:

 2. Strong evidence of Resilience and Learnability

 3. Ability to manage People, Projects, and/or Problems

-As a part of the admissions process at ISB for the 2023 intake, you have to answer 2 essay questions for the Post Graduate Programme (PGP).
+As a part of the admissions process at ISB for the 2024 intake, you must answer 2 mandatory essay questions for the Post Graduate Programme (PGP).
 The word limit for both essays is 400 words.
 Additionally, the application provides the opportunity to answer an Optional Essay within a 250-word limit.
 If you are a re-applicant, you are required to answer a re-applicant essay in not more than 200 words.